tarikcoskun/unicorns-software/README.md

 ### Contributing

-All contributions are appreciated.
-Pull requests are welcome.
+All contributions are appreciated, pull requests are welcome.
 Opening an issue is better if the changes are not from the to-do list.
 Please test your changes before opening pull requests.

 ### Running locally